 - Available in graphite shafts for faster swing speed that adds distance to your game

 The final set of golf clubs on our list is the Wilson Staff D7.
-Although the company makes several worthwhile iron sets, the D7 are available at a low cost and deliver outstanding performance.
+Although the company makes several worthwhile iron sets, the D7 is available at a low cost and delivers outstanding performance.